 However, one of the true perks of an Art Deco engagement ring is the uniqueness of the style.
 Sharp angles or cathedral-style arches, rubies, sapphires, or emeralds – with the right styling, any ring can get that Art Deco flair.
-Take a look at these styles that incorporate Art Deco elements with diamonds and emeralds.
+Take a look at how these engagement rings use emeralds and diamonds to styles to create stunning Art Deco designs.
 You just might get inspired!

 The Stunning Split Shank Engagement Ring

 Emerald Accent Gem Engagement Ring in White Gold with Asscher Cut Diamond

 This ring features all the elements of Art Deco jewelry, but avoids the price tag usually associated with such an opulent style.
 The split shank with floating bezel accents nails the bold, geometric category with a perfect ten, but the minimalist approach to the accents maintains a modern look, as well.
 The white gold keeps it fresh, hitting the light colored metal aspect of the era’s style.
 Yellow gold jewelry has a very “old-fashioned” feel, and Art Deco is all about a desire to be modern.

 The accent stones on either side of the ring also call to mind 1920s art and fashion.
 The emerald gemstones here give the ring a subtle pop of color that is fun and lively while still maintaining the elegance of the ring.
 If you’re a Gatsby fan, it’s also a sign of eternal love – what color light did Gatsby see at the end of Daisy’s dock each night?